Offline use¶

 When internet is required¶

-JuryBinder contacts the license server in three situations only, and none of them contain case data:
+JuryBinder contacts the license server in three situations only.
+None of them transmit case data.

 | Event | Requires internet | Data sent to server |